 Small and Medium Business - Exemplary Energy Management

-Public Sector - Energy Leadership
+Leadership in the Public Sector - Exemplary Energy Performance

 Inspirational Energy Community

 Established in January 2019, Inishowen Sustainable Energy Community (SEC) is the result of a collaboration between Inishowen Development Partnership (IDP), Inishowen Co-Op, Donegal County Council, and a diverse range of stakeholders across the Inishowen community.

 Their vision is that the Inishowen Peninsula will be carbon neutral by the year 2050 and the Inishowen SEC has ambitions of becoming a renewable energy centre of excellence.